Postgraduate ( full-time, part-time, distance learning)

 NB The residential dates for 2018 entry are 3–14 September 2018.

-Combine the literary theory of science fiction and fantasy with the study of their language and rhetoric, their various forms and subgenres and their place in the publishing industry on the first interdisciplinary Masters course of its kind in the UK.
+Combine the literary theory of science fiction and fantasy with the study of their language and rhetoric, their various forms and subgenres and their place in the publishing industry on this interdisciplinary Masters course.

 The study of science fiction and fantasy is over 75 years old and for much of that time has been the domain of English literature specialists.
 Over the past twenty years, however, strong work has emerged from specialists in film, television, art, publishing and linguistics.